$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Basic Properties of POVMs

-\begin{definition} A POVM $\mu$ is \emph{concentrated} on a measurable subset $E$ if $\mu(A)=\mu(A\cap E)$ for all $A\in\ox$. \end{definition} Note that a POVM $\mu$ being concentrated on a subset $E$ just means that $\mu (X\setminus E)=0$.
+Note that a POVM $\mu$ being concentrated on a subset $E$ just means that $\mu (X\setminus E)=0$.
 This is not same as saying that $E$ is the support of $\mu$.
 In fact when $X$ is a topological space, the {\em support} of $\mu$ is defined as the smallest closed subset $C$ such that $\mu(C)=\mu(X)$.